GuillaumePou/Trabajo_de_grado/README.md

 # Trabajo de Grado

-This repository presents the code of my "Trabajo de Grado" realized to obtain an undergraduate degree in electronic engineering from the [Pontificia Universidad Javeriana](https://www.javeriana.edu.co/home) of Bogota and a master degree from the french engineering school [INP-ENSEEIHT](http://www.enseeiht.fr/en/index.html).
+This repository presents the code of my "Trabajo de Grado" realized to obtain an undergraduate degree in electronic engineering from the [Pontificia Universidad Javeriana](https://www.javeriana.edu.co/home) of Bogota and a master degree from the French engineering school [INP-ENSEEIHT](http://www.enseeiht.fr/en/index.html).
 The project received the congratulations of the jury from the Pontificia Universidad Javeriana.

 ## Project description